-During morning break, the canteen and hatch are open.
-Snack items such as fresh fruit, yoghurts and drinks are available, along with waffles, pizza slices, potato wedges, salad pots and pasta, to be purchased.
+During morning break, the canteen is open for snack items such as pizza slices, waffles, hot dogs, potato wedges, salad pots and pasta as well as fresh fruit, yogurts and drinks, to be purchased.

 LUNCHTIME

 All students must remain on the school site throughout the lunch break.
 If you wish your son/daughter to return home for a lunchtime meal, a letter requesting this should be sent to the Head of House.